SivaramakrishnanBaskar/Square-root-of-a-number/README.md

 ## Program:
 ```
-/*
 Program to find the square root for the given number(newton's method) using function.
-Developed by:
+Developed by: Sivaramakrishnan B
-RegisterNumber:
+RegisterNumber: 212222110044
-*/
 ```

 ## Output: